 You are not allowed to sell the house.

 Your trustee will take many things into consideration when deciding what to do with the house.
 They will consider the amount of equity, whether there are children or other dependents living in the house and how the trustee's actions will impact on paying your debts.

 It is in your own best interests if you do own a house, either by yourself or with somebody else, to obtain independent legal advice as soon as possible and preferably before you are declared bankrupt.
 Your discharge from bankruptcy does not automatically transfer your property back to you.
 Your trustee’s interest in your property will be recorded in the register of inhibitions, preventing any sale of the property by anyone other than the trustee.
 In the first year of your bankruptcy, trustee will write to you about your property, noting the options available.
-Your trustee will aim to take action on your property within four years although, on some occasions, this will not be possible and may take longer.
+Your trustee will aim to take action on your property within three years although, on some occasions, this will not be possible and may take longer.
 This may happen if the debtor or third party is buying out the trustee's interest in their property with an agreed payment plan, or if the trustee does not have the co-operation of a joint owner, which may result in lengthy court procedures to have a sheriff make a decision.